playmint/ds/contracts/src/maps/tutorial-room-6/README.md

 ## Aim

-We will follow the steps below to create a simple downstream map with a building that can spawn and control Mobile Units
+We will follow the steps below to create a simple downstream map with a building that can spawn and control a Mobile Unit

 <img src="./readme-images/screenshot.png" width=300>